iGaming 2026: What to Expect from the Industry

 Europe

 Since 2025, the value of the European gambling industry has been rising with a 5.32% compound annual growth rate.
 According to European Gaming, in 2025, digital gambling revenue in Europe reached over €50 billion, showing the expansion and importance of the region in the global gambling industry.
-But European iGaming regulations in 2026 will see a surge of legislative changes across different countries; let’s go through them together.
+European iGaming regulations will see a surge of legislative changes in 2026, so we have prepared a sort of guide for you to understand where laws are tightening and how to navigate through gambling operations in Europe.

 LATAM